-With the renovation of the historic house, Terri Meyer, was given the opportunity to express her artistic talents in the decorating of the home.
+In 2001, Ohio Artist Terri Meyer left her artistic mark on the newly renovated 1882 Italianate home, breathing life and character into the ceilings, walls and floors by creating various murals.
 Her first ceiling mural was in the master bedroom sitting room of a sky and barn swallows.
 The second ceiling was the master bedroom of two windows which depict a blue sky from the adjacent room and another barn swallow, carrying out the theme.
 Many times in Ohio the skies are cloudy and grey.
-Now every morning the Meyers’ have blue sky to look up to.
+Now every morning the Meyers' have blue sky to look up to.
 The third ceiling was in the master bedroom bathroom.
 It was a gift to her husband, called the Allegory of Love.
 It depicts a heavenly woman playing a harp with two cherubs at her side assisting her in the melody.
 A book lays off to the side with roses and doves.
-The book inscription reads ” It could only be you”.
+The book inscription reads " It could only be you".
 Which was the Meyers wedding song.
 Adjacent on the other part of the ceiling are three cupids shooting arrows of love into the jacuzzi tub.
 The mural was inspired by 15th and 16th century artists Francois Boucher and Raphael.

 The fourth ceiling was painted in the formal main floor office.
 The design was taken from a plate depicted in a magazine, and resembles a victorian pattern.
 The artist laid on her back and painted the intricate design with gold leaf paint and faux finished the rest of the design to match the walls.